MarcoFele98/MarcoFele98/README.md

 ## Why ?

 I often play with computational and analytical models by replicating scientific articles, mainly as a personal learning experience.
 I recently decided to share some of my efforts here, most importantly to document my progress.
-I have also presented some of these projects also at our university journal club, because I think the time investment turns out better if my efforts can also help someone else.
+I have also presented some of these projects at our university journal club, because I think the time investment turns out better if my efforts can also help someone else.

 ## What ?